Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Helminths are multicellular and have complex organ systems.
 Helminths can be further divided into

 In contrast to protozoa, helminths do not multiply in humans but can elicit eosinophilic responses when they migrate through tissue.
 Most helminths have complex life cycles that involve substantial time outside their human hosts.
 A few, including Strongyloides stercoralis, Capillaria philippinensis, and Hymenolepis nana, can increase in number because of autoinfection (offspring reinfect the same host rather than being shed to infect another host).
-In strongyloidiasis, autoinfection can result in life-threatening, disseminated hyperinfections in immunosuppressed people, particularly those taking corticosteroids.
+In strongyloidiasis Strongyloidiasis Strongyloidiasis is infection with Strongyloides stercoralis.
+Findings include abdominal pain and diarrhea, rash, pulmonary symptoms (including cough and wheezing), and eosinophilia.... read more , autoinfection can result in life-threatening, disseminated hyperinfection in immunosuppressed people, particularly those taking corticosteroids.

-The severity of helminthic infections usually correlates with the worm burden, but there are exceptions as when a single ascaris causes life-threatening pancreatitis by migrating into and obstructing the pancreatic duct.
+The severity of helminthic infections usually correlates with the worm burden, but there are exceptions as when a single ascaris Ascariasis Ascariasis is infection with Ascaris lumbricoides or occasionally Ascaris suum (a closely related parasite of pigs).
+Light infections may be asymptomatic.
+Early symptoms are pulmonary... read more causes life-threatening acute pancreatitis Acute Pancreatitis Acute pancreatitis is acute inflammation of the pancreas (and, sometimes, adjacent tissues).
+The most common triggers are gallstones and alcohol intake.
+The severity of acute pancreatitis is... read more by migrating into and obstructing the pancreatic duct.
 The worm burden depends on the degree of environmental exposure, parasite factors, and the host’s genetically determined immune responses.
 If a person moves from an endemic area, the number of adult worms diminishes over time.
-Although a few parasites (eg, Clonorchis sinensis) can survive for decades, many species have life spans of only a few years or less.
-More information about parasitic infections is available at the CDC’s Division of Parasitic Diseases .
+Although a few parasites (eg, Clonorchis sinensis) can survive for decades in humans, many species have life spans of only a few years or less.

 Historical information, physical findings, and laboratory data may also suggest specific parasitic infections.
 For example, eosinophilia is common when helminths migrate through tissue and suggests a parasitic infection in an immigrant or returning traveler.